Switching to formula or opting for combined feeding is a big decision for mothers and the matter should not be taken lightly.

 The nutrients are in solid form and require to be mixed with water.
 It's no rocker science here.

-Note that powder formula is not sterile, but the risks are easily eliminated once you mix it with hot water.
+Note that powder formula is not sterilize, but the risks are easily eliminated once you mix it with hot water.
 The temperature should never be lower than 70 degrees Celsius, in order to make sure the dangerous bacteria is killed.

 Also, keep everything clean – the bottle, the cap and all the parts involved, as well as your hands.
 Have the bottle well cleaned on the inside, too.